lk-umw-cpsc/240groupproj/UpdateLog.md

 Paste over new entry here.

+Date: 3/19/2022
+Person: Joon
+Log: Added System tray from other project here, added a sprite sheet and code that pulls sprite sheet according to number of day.

 Date: 3/17/2022
 Person: Joon
 Log: Updated locations of project code and sprite window to improve project location.